-43 2.
-Proposed Action and Alternatives Grading and Erosion Control Heavy to medium grading would be performed within each plant's solar power tower and power block areas, for the switchyard, within the administration complex area, and for the construction laydown area.
+2. Proposed Action and Alternatives Grading and Erosion Control Heavy to medium grading would be performed within each solar power tower and power block areas, for the switchyard, within the administration complex area, and for the construction laydown area.
 The deepest excavations would be restricted to foundations and sumps.
 Within each of these individual areas, earthwork cuts and fills would be balanced to the degree possible.
-The cuts and fills for the site would be balanced such that there would be no need for importing or exporting of fill materials.
+The earthwork cuts and fills for the site would be balanced such that there would be no need for importing or exporting of fill materials.
 At some washes, limited grading could be required to allow the heliostat installation equipment and mirror washing machines access to the solar fields.
-Surface rocks and boulders would be relocated to allow proper installation of heliostats and facilities if they cannot be avoided.
+Surface rocks and boulders would be relocated to allow proper installation of heliostats and facilities if the surface rocks and boulders cannot be avoided.
 Grading would be performed immediately prior to commensurate construction activities.
 To minimize wind and water erosion, open spaces would be preserved and left undisturbed maintaining existing vegetation to the extent possible with respect to site topography and access requirements.
 Areas compacted during construction activities would be restored, as appropriate, to approximate preconstruction compaction levels to minimize the opportunity for any increase in surface runoff and sediment movement.
 If needed, stone filters and check dams would be placed strategically throughout the site to provide areas for sediment deposition and to promote the sheet flow of stormwater prior to leaving the site boundary.
 Where available, native materials (rock and gravel) would be used for the construction of the stone filter and check dams.
 Diversion berms would be used to redirect stormwater around critical facilities, as required.
 As necessary, the PSEGS stormwater management system would include diversion channels, bypass channels, or swales to direct run-on flow from up-slope areas and run-off flow through and around each facility.
 Diversion channels would be designed so that a minimum ground surface slope of 0.5 percent would be provided to allow positive, puddle-free drainage.
 To reduce erosion, storm drainage channels could be lined with a nonerodible material such as compacted rip-rap, geo-synthetic matting, or engineered vegetation.
 The design would be developed for sheet flow for all storm events less than or equal to a 100-year, 24-hour storm event.
 Trenching and Excavation During construction, trenches would be excavated using backhoe and trackhoe construction equipment for the installation of underground systems, equipment and materials including the following: on-site electrical transmission system conductors and on-site natural gas system.
 While the typical trench would be 2-3 feet wide at the base and 3-6 feet deep, a few trenches may have widths and/or depths up to 12 feet.
 Areas in which two electrical conductors (one from each solar plant) are proposed to be routed in parallel to the switchyard may require trenches that are slightly wider and/or of greater depth.
 In addition, buried conductors also would require manholes and underground vaults for cable pulling during construction approximately every 2000 feet.
 The manholes would be approximately 8-10 feet in depth.
 Palen Solar Electric Generating System Draft SEIS 2-16 July 2013